juntanaito/J124Final-World-Happiness/README.md

 I got my data from this data set and focused on the years 2019 to 2022.

 ## Story Summary and Sourcing
+Every year the Gallup World Poll (GWP) conducts a World Happiness Report in which they evaluate a country's level of happiness based on self-reported responses about their quality of life.
+Respondents also evaluate these six variables to explain the nuances in happiness within their countries: GDP per capita, social support, healthy life expectancy, freedom, generosity, and absence of corruption.
+For the past four years (2019 to 2022), Finland and Denmark respectively have been ranked as the top two happiest countries consecutively.
+While there are certainly several factors contributing to a country's overall sense of happiness, there were some common factors found within my analysis.
+First, by evaluating countries which ranked their GDP per capita being the explanation for happiness, I observed that while countries who ranked GDP per capita as a low factor did have an overall lower happiness score, the countries which has ranked it higher did not necessarily rank higher in overall happiness.
+For example, although Singapore had the second highest score for GDP per capita as their explanation with 2,149, it still ranked #27 in overall happiness.
+So while a healthy economy is needed as a standard, it was not the most influential factor in contributing to a county's overall happiness.
+When comparing Finaland's data to the overall averages, Finland generally had a much higher positive percent difference but most significantly in perceptinos of corruption, which was higher by 245% compared to the avergae country.

 NYT - "Dr. Wang said some results were surprising: Parts of Eastern Europe ranked relatively low on the list, despite having relatively good income levels, while in South America, the reverse was true: Happiness levels tended to be high, given relatively low income levels."

 NYT - explains more about why Fins may be happier